Preemployment Screening and Testing: California

 Federal law and guidance on this subject should be reviewed together with this section.

 - California law prohibits most employers from obtaining or relying on consumer credit reports regarding employees or job applicants, unless the position occupied or sought falls within one of a number of categories listed in the statute, such as a sworn peace officer or a position that involves regular access to specified personal information.
 See Credit Checks.

 - While California employers are permitted to ask applicants about criminal convictions, an employer may not ask about arrests or detentions not resulting in convictions.
 See Arrest and Conviction Records.

-- A new law limits state and local government employers from asking criminal history questions on job applications.
-A few localities go even further.
+- A new state law limits most private employers from asking criminal history questions before making a conditional job offer.
+A few localities have restrictions as well.
 See Ban the Box Laws.

 - California employees have a right to privacy under the state constitution that applies to personnel records.
 Accordingly, such information should be treated as confidential by employers and disclosed only to authorized recipients.
 See Robust Privacy Protections Under California Law.

 - Employers seeking investigative consumer reports on job applicants must comply with the requirements of the California Investigative Consumer Reporting Agencies Act.
 See Investigative Consumer Reports.